A mechanism for sarcomere breathing: volume change and advective flow within the myofilament lattice: Results and Discussion

 The advantage of "pumping" via sarcomeric flow would apply not only to ATP, but also to any appropriately sized substrate with lower concentration inside the lattice than outside.
-Conversely, molecules more concentrated within the lattice (\textit{e.g.}, ADP) would benefit from flow-assisted transport out of the sarcomere.
+Conversely, molecules that are more concentrated within the lattice (\textit{e.g.}, ADP) would benefit from flow-assisted transport out of the sarcomere.
 The advantage is greatest during the earliest cycles of the simulation (Fig. \ref{fig:fig2}A-D).
 As time elapses and the cylinder fills with ATP, the advantage afforded by advection diminishes.
 It is interesting to note that this decrease is not monotonic.
 While the diffusion and diffusion-advection models must eventually equilibrate (Fig. \ref{fig:fig2}A-B), the constant sink introduced by reaction kinetics within the sarcomere produces a more persistent and steady advective advantage (Fig. \ref{fig:fig2}C-D), which only appears smaller because of the differenc in initial conditions (5 mM vs. 10 mM concentration difference).
 Depletion of a substrate enhances the advantage of \textit{in vivo} advection-assisted delivery within the sarcomere.

 Other processes, such as the creatine phosphate pathway, also provide alternative ways of regenerating ATP.
 The overall implications specifically for ATP balance would need to take into account the various source and sink pathways for ATP metabolism.
-However, differences in the concentration of ATP do exist across the cell and within the sarcomere and so advection will enhance ATP delivery.
+However, differences in the concentration of ATP do exist across the cell and within the sarcomere and so advection will enhance ATP delivery, contribute to transport of other metabolites, and influence reaction processes.
 It is the magnitude of the effect that will vary with the particular cellular environment considered.
-Spatial differences in concentration do exist, so advection will contribute and should be considered in metabolite transport and reaction processes.
-Moreover, while we model the effects on ATP as an example, intrasarcomeric flow could be significant for other molecules, especially those involved in regulation, like Ca$^{+2}$, or fatigue, like inorganic phosphate.
+While we model the effects on ATP as an example, intrasarcomeric flow could be significant for other molecules, especially those involved in regulation, like Ca$^{+2}$, or fatigue, like inorganic phosphate.